Zanj: Zanj Rebellion

 The Zanj Rebellion was a series of uprisings that took place between 869 and 883 AD near the city of Basra in present-day Iraq during slavery in the Abbasid Caliphate.
-Many Zanj were taken as slave soldiers, but many had earned their freedom and chose to stay in Iraq as free persons and make Iraq their home living amongst the Marsh Arabs, however the term Zanj here is thought to refer to Africans in general due to the lack of a prolific slave trade on the Swahili coast during this period and genetic studies.
+Many Zanj were taken as slave soldiers, but many had earned their freedom and chose to stay in Iraq as free persons and make Iraq their home living amongst the Marsh Arabs.
+The term Zanj here is thought to refer to Africans in general due to the lack of a prolific slave trade on the Swahili coast during this period.